 To become a Fellow requires eight years’ work experience at a senior level, this may be reduced to six if you hold a degree.
 Fellows are eligible to use the designation Chartered Secretary and/or Chartered Governance Professional.

-The Chartered Governance Institute UK & Ireland has a special arrangement with the Institute of Chartered Secretaries India (ICSI) where members of the ICSI can study the Chartered Governance Qualifying Programme and be exempt from certain modules.
+The Chartered Governance Institute UK & Ireland has a special arrangement with the The Institute of Company Secretaries of India (ICSI) where members of the ICSI can study the Chartered Governance Qualifying Programme and be exempt from certain modules.
 If you are a current Associate or Fellow of ICSI with a minimum of two years’ relevant experience/training, you may be exempt from up to four modules from the full Qualifying Programme.
 You would only be required to complete: Company Law, Corporate Governance and Risk Management.

 To register as a student, with The Chartered Governance Institute UK & Ireland, under the MOU scheme, you are required to complete the online endorsement procedure.
 Please follow the link for further information.
 The ICSI will then put forward your registration and on receipt we will contact you for payment and provide further guidance on how you can access your online student portal MyCG and enter for your examinations.

 If you meet the criteria, you will be required to complete the following three non-exempted modules under the Chartered Governance Qualifying Programme (CGQP):